almamedia/gatling-fargate/README.md

 Build Docker image
 ===
 Build takes one build argument, which is GATLING_VERSION.
+NOTE: Gatling >= 3.0.0 is assumed, script command line arguments in run-gatling.sh are adjusted accordingly

 ```
 cd docker